DLiNa/dlina.github.io/_posts/2015-06-17-A-Not-So-Simple-Question.md

 Let's start with reproducing our 690-result with a basic XQuery.
 This is to show you that we can easily reproduce by ourself the results of the search form.

 So we want to find all works that are marked as "drama" in the genre metadata.
 As indicated before, the TEI element `<textClass>` contains info on the genre.
 So let's count all occurrences in the whole TextGrid Repository by using **eXide**, "a cool, handy, fully integrated editor for working with XQuery, XML, and other resources stored in eXist" ([O'Reilly](https://books.google.de/books?id=0evSBQAAQBAJ&pg=PA29)).
-Close the Collection Browser and click on the "eXide – XQuery IDE" logo.
+Close the Collection Browser and click on the "eXide â€“ XQuery IDE" logo.
 You should see a fresh sheet for your own queries.

 First of all, we need to declare a namespace for technical reasons, just insert as line two: